Twinklebear/Twinklebear.github.io/_posts/2013-08-17-lesson-2-dont-put-everything-in-main.md

 We can retrieve the texture's width through `SDL_QueryTexture` like we did in `renderTexture` and then draw each tile, adjusting each draw over and down as needed.

-**Excercise Problem:** While it's not so bad to type out the draw positions for just four tiles it would be ridiculous to do so if we wanted to put down a large number of tiles.
+**Exercise Problem:** While it's not so bad to type out the draw positions for just four tiles it would be ridiculous to do so if we wanted to put down a large number of tiles.
 How could we compute the tile positions to fill the screen completely?